Imt.Base C++ API V4.1.1.0

 Interface for callback about the event pool capacity.
 More...

-#include <Imt.Base.Dff.Runtime/EventPoolCapacityCallbackIfc.h>
+#include <Imt.Base.Dff.Runtime/inc/Imt.Base.Dff.Runtime/EventPoolCapacityCallbackIfc.h>

 Public Member Functions

-virtual void onEventPoolCapacityRecovered (void)=0
+virtual void onEventPoolCapacityRecovered ()=0

 Static Public Attributes

-static const size_t EVENTPOOL_THRESHOLD_DIVISOR_CRITICAL = 10U
+static constexpr size_t EVENTPOOL_THRESHOLD_DIVISOR_CRITICAL {10U}

-static const size_t EVENTPOOL_THRESHOLD_DIVISOR_RECOVERED = 5U
+static constexpr size_t EVENTPOOL_THRESHOLD_DIVISOR_RECOVERED {5U}

 Detailed Description